cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Charles Dingerman is a professional freelancer for shady deals of all kinds.
-Outright wetwork is not his thing, he is more into transport, acquisition and invoicing.
+Outright wetwork is not his thing, he is more into transport, acquisition, and invoicing.
 In these jobs, he is happy and efficient.

 Dingerman is always armed with a 9 mm pistol and wears a thin kevlar vest.
 He has a combat knife in an ankle holster.